 As soon as the emergency is over and the patient regains capacity, the patient will be given a letter explaining they have been enrolled in the trial (Appendix 8) and the information sheet.
 The patient will be asked to consent to their continuation in the study.
 If after the emergency is over and the patient does not regain capacity, but a relative/friend becomes available (in person or by phone/video if self-isolating/self-shielding because of COVID-19) and is willing and able to act as a PeLR, they will be given a letter explaining their role as a representative and the information sheet.
 If the PeLR is on the phone/video, the information will be read to them in the presence of a witness.
 The PeLR will be asked to consent to the patients' continuation in the trial.
 If the PeLR is on the phone/video, they will be asked to give their verbal consent in the presence of a witness and the witness will be responsible for signing the consent form.
-If consent was deferred and the patient does not regain canacity and no relative/friend becomes available during bosnitalisation, the Pr does not regain capacity and no relative/friend becomes available during hospitalisation, the PrLR should provide written consent.
+If consent was deferred and the patient does not regain capacity and no relative/friend becomes available during hospitalisation, the PrLR should provide written consent.